krishang118/Flappy-Bird-RL-Trainer/README.md

 The agent will start learning to play Flappy Bird.
 The game window will display the current score, episode, epsilon (exploration rate), and best score achieved.

+## Contributing

+Contributions are welcome!

+## License

+Distributed under the MIT License.